Maradox/osmdroid-wiki/Upgrade-Guide.md

 The command line and swing GUI tile packagers also received some attention and are now included with the distribution.
 This adds a number of bug fixes.

-### Resource Proxy
+### Resource Proxy and older classes

-Resource Proxy is deleted and removed from all resource paths.
+* Resource Proxy and all derived classes were deleted and removed from all resource paths and constructors
+* MapControllerOld was deleted (use MapController)
+* MyLocationOverlay was deleted (use MyNewLocationOverlay)

 ## From version 5.0.1 to 5.1